jvsalmeida/jvsalmeida/README.md

 # Hi there, I'm João - aka [jvsalmeida] 👋

-## I'm a Student, I believe the best way to develop something is with people!!
+## I'm a Student, I do believe the best way to achieve solid results is through collaborative team-work.!!
 - 💻 I’m currently learning everything i can 🤣
 - 🥅 2022 Goals: Learn more about web3 and python